-- Tax Exemptions: Your solar system may qualify for both sales tax and property tax exemptions.
-Sales tax exemptions are effective at the time of purchase.
+- Tax Exemptions: Your solar system could qualify for both sales tax and property tax exemptions.
+Sales tax exemptions are applied at the time of purchase.
 Property tax exemptions let you ignore the value that solar panels add when you are calculating property taxes on your house.

-- Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are normally handled at the state level.
-Once your solar panel system meets a certain threshold (generally a small amount of energy production), you are eligible to receive SRECs that you can then sell to your utility company or other buyers.
-The money you make from the sale is generally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives might be available to you if your solar system produces more than a specified (usually small) amount of electricity.
+Performance-based incentives are generally handled at the state level.
+You can sell your SRECs to your utility company or other buyers, and the money you receive in return is usually considered part of your taxable income.

 Federal Solar Incentives

 When someone says "solar incentives," you likely think of federal incentives first.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of your solar system's cost.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
+The ITC provides you with a tax credit for a set percentage of the cost of your solar system.

-To more fully understand how the ITC could apply to your situation, contact your local East Moline solar panel installer and request more information.
+Wondering how the ITC applies to your specific situation?
+Contact your local East Moline solar panel installer to get more information.

-More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit applies to you is to get in touch with your local East Moline solar panel installers.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to understand how the new Clean Energy Credit might apply to you is to reach out to your local East Moline solar panel installation expert with your questions.

 State & Local Solar Incentives

-Some solar incentives are often also provided at the state and local level.
-As with federal incentives, these may include rebates, tax credits and more.
-These incentives may be handled by your county or municipality, or by the Illinois government.
-Some incentives may be ongoing, while others are available for a limited time.
+Some solar incentives are often also offered at the local or state level.
+Similar to federal incentives, these might include rebates, tax credits and more.
+These incentives may be provided by your county or municipality, or by the Illinois government.
+Some are available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in East Moline